+This employee handbook should not be construed as an employment contract with the Town of Great Barrington.
 Only the Selectboard and Town Manager are authorized to create an employment contract, and a signed written agreement is required for them to do so.

-Any such document is the Town's confidential data or information and can only be used for internal purpose unless the employee obtains the prior written permission of the Town.
+Any such document is the Town's confidential data or information and can only be used for internal purposes unless the employee obtains the prior written permission of the Town.